Skip to main content

 After you've created a Google service account, create a Google service account key:

-1. From the Google Cloud Platform main menu, select IAM & AdminService Accounts.
+1. From GCP's main menu, select IAM & AdminService Accounts.

 2. Select the check box for the service account you created in the previous procedure.